 Electron.js makes developing desktop apps a lot easier.
-Look at the examples of apps made with this powerful framework and discover why those companies chose Electron.JS.
+Look at the examples of apps made with this powerful open source framework and discover why those companies chose Electron.js.

 We are all witnesses of a revolution where building apps and websites becomes easier every single day.

-Electron JS apps are definitely a part of this revolution.
-If you wonder about developing an Electron app yourself, start with analyzing which apps are using it and why.
+Electron apps are definitely a part of this revolution.
+If you wonder about developing Electron apps yourself, start with analyzing which apps are using it and why.

 Various companies benefited from Electron in many ways.
-The best way to understand this JavaScript framework for desktop apps is to see it in practice.
+The best way to understand this JavaScript framework for desktop apps is to see it in practice, so let's take a closer look at a few examples.

 Let’s face it – we all love torrents, whether they are downloaded on our mobile or desktop screens.